How Much Does Social Media Marketing Cost? Your 2026 Guide

 Agency retainers generally fall between $900 and $6,000+ per month, not including your ad spend.
 Some also work on a percentage-of-ad-spend model, usually 10-20%, which ties their fee directly to the scale of your campaigns.

-This model delivers a breadth of expertise that would be incredibly expensive to hire individually.
+This model delivers a breadth of expertise that is incredibly expensive to hire individually.
 You can dive deeper into the strategic advantages by exploring the benefits of hiring a marketing agency and seeing how their structure is built for growth.
-The main trade-off is that an agency serves a portfolio of clients, so they won't be exclusively focused on your brand like a dedicated employee.
+The main trade-off is that an agency serves a portfolio of clients, so they are not exclusively focused on your brand like a dedicated employee.

 In-House vs. Freelancer vs. Agency Cost-Benefit Analysis

-To make the decision clearer, let's compare these three models side-by-side.
+To make the decision clearer, let us compare these three models side-by-side.
 Each has distinct advantages depending on your company's stage, budget, and strategic priorities.

 ModelTypical Cost StructureProsConsBest For